laristra/flecsi/developer/README.md

   are not available in a release branch.
 This label should not be used for a branch that is intended to become a release candidate (Use *release* instead.)
+  FIXME: Add idea that a stable branch uses "branch" submodules to track changes in its dependencies (always up-to-date, as opposed to the static model used for actual releases)

 * **feature/username**/*branch\_name* or **feature**/*branch\_name*<br>
   A *feature* branch is where new development is done.
 However, master